No straight answer on encryption from Europe’s incoming digital chief

 She faced questions across a range of tech-related topics during the 2.5-hour session — including requests from MEPs for a clear position on encryption.
 Yet no straight answer was forthcoming.

-Encryption has been rising up the political agenda in recent years, with European justice ministers in several Member States raising concerns about strong encryption preventing the contents of terrorists’ communications from being accessed by law enforcement.
-The UK government has even gone so far as to say it now wants to limit companies’ use of end-to-end encryption.
+Encryption has been rising up the political agenda in recent years, with European justice ministers in several member states raising concerns about strong encryption preventing the contents of terrorists’ communications from being accessed by law enforcement.
+The U.K. government has even gone so far as to say it now wants to limit companies’ use of end-to-end encryption.

 Earlier this week the European Parliament’s civil liberties and justice committee put out a proposal aiming to the ePrivacy regulation that aims to safeguard end-to-end encryption from state backdoors.